ai4d-iasc/trixie/docs/Internal-Access-Setup.md

 Once the settings have been saved, you can double click on the name in the list of **Saved Sessions** to open a session to the bastion server.

+# LoginTC Application Setup

+Before you attempt your first login, the following initial installation and configuration of *LoginTC* must be implemented.

+* Upon user creation, you will receive an email to setup and initialize the *LoginTC* application (for iOS, Android, or the Chrome web browser) which is used as a second factor authentication into Trixie
+* Set up *LoginTC* using the directions provided to you by email

 ## Logging in for the First Time